 Traveling is an exciting adventure, but getting sick while away from home can turn a dream vacation into a stressful experience.
-In this article I’ll take you through my top tips to ensure you are adequately prepared for any health issue that may arise during your trip.
+In this article, I’ll take you through my top tips to ensure you are adequately prepared for any health issue that may arise during your trip.

-Choosing the Right Travel Insurance
+Choose the Right Travel Insurance

 One of my roles as a personal travel advisor is helping my clients find a travel insurance policy that covers medical care abroad.
 That’s because most standard insurance plans, including Medicare, don’t cover international medical expenses, so it’s crucial to get a policy specifically for travel.